 In total there were 165 responses to this question, representing a response rate of 99%.
 The cluster in this triangle clearly indicated that 67% of respondents felt that they had the right information at the right time.
 However, the cluster at the point of the triangle which highlights "I was not kept up to date" requires further explanation.
 Of these 15 experiences, 5 reflected in the previous question that the information given by professionals was clear and easily understood DURING the investigation, however, they stated that they didn't get the information that would have helped them understand better at the right time.
 A further 2 of these individuals reflected that someone had helped them understand the professional information during the investigation but again reflected that the information was not given at the correct time.
-This reinforces the importance of timing when providing person centred responses during the safeguarding process.
+This highlights the importance of providing person centred responses during the safeguarding process.
 Professionals must allow time to clarify the service user understanding of information and to allow the service user to reflect on the information and ask questions.
 This evidences the importance of working at the pace of the service user / carer to support them through a traumatic experience and a complex system of choices to be made to respond to what has happened.

 A number of carers have also reflected on the importance of investigation focusing on "the real issue".
-For example in this story the family member reflected on how the investigation did not consider the mechanism of injury "The investigation took a long time and only looked at what happened after the carer got her up.
+"The investigation took a long time and only looked at what happened after the carer got her up.
 The fall itself was never investigated and this I feel was the real issue as mum has now no mobility and potentially the fall has shortened her life."